Scholarship Winner Spotlight: Jesus Adrian Arroyo-Ramirez

 A scholarship success story can be influenced by a personal journey, breaking the mold, and carving out your own future to inspire students like Jesus Adrian Arroyo-Ramirez to write a winning scholarship essay (and video!)
 He earned an outstanding $40,000 through the Golden Door Scholarship in February 2019.

 The scholarship application required an essay and a video submission.
-The essay prompted students to explain what differentiates them from other DACA students who apply to the scholarship – thinking outside of academics and test scores.
+The essay prompted students to explain what differentiates them from other DACA students who apply for the scholarship – thinking outside of academics and test scores.

 Jesus reflected on an early obstacle that fueled his drive to graduate first in his class with a semester’s worth of college credit.
 Jesus is on his way to become the first in his family to graduate from an American university for what he says will set an example for his own family in the future.